The-Devoyage/devoyage-web/blog/rust-as-a-backend/index.md

 Welcome Voyager and thanks for joining!

-Hey there, fellow developers!
-Today, let's dive into the exciting world of using Rust for your next backend GraphQL Project!
+Today, let's dive into the exciting world of using Rust for your next back end GraphQL Project!
 I'm super pumped to introduce you to some fantastic crates that can truly level up your development journey.

 Isn't it awesome how Rust has been buzzing lately?
 And guess what?
 The excitement isn't dying down anytime soon!
 As someone who thrives on learning new languages and embracing their quirks, I can tell you firsthand that Rust is a ride worth hopping on, even if it's just for a quick spin.
 Exploring different languages not only expands your toolkit but also enriches your overall coding skills.